matterport/Mask_RCNN/README.md

 gradients (sum vs mean across batches and GPUs).
 Or, maybe the official model uses gradient clipping to avoid this issue.
 We do use gradient clipping, but don't set it too aggressively.
 We found that smaller learning rates converge faster anyway so we go with that.

-* **Anchor Strides:** The lowest level of the pyramid has a stride of 4px relative to the image, so anchors are created at every 4 pixel intervals.
-To reduce computation and memory load we adopt an anchor stride of 2, which cuts the number of anchors by 4 and doesn't have a significant effect on accuracy.

 ## Contributing
 Contributions to this repository are welcome.
 Examples of things you can contribute: